apache/activemq-artemis/docs/user-manual/en/vertx-integration.md

 application platform for the JVM that's designed for modern mobile, web, and enterprise applications.
 Vert.x provides a distributed event bus that allows messages to be sent across vert.x instances and clients.
-You can now redirect and persist any vert.x messages to ActiveMQ and route those messages to a specified vertx address by configuring ActiveMQ vertx incoming and outgoing vertx connector services.
+You can now redirect and persist any vert.x messages to Apache ActiveMQ and route those messages to a specified vertx address by configuring Apache ActiveMQ vertx incoming and outgoing vertx connector services.

 ## Configuring a Vertx Incoming Connector Service

-Vertx Incoming Connector services receive messages from vertx event bus and route them to a ActiveMQ queue.
+Vertx Incoming Connector services receive messages from vertx event bus and route them to an Apache ActiveMQ queue.
 Such a service can be configured as
 follows:

     <connector-service name="vertx-incoming-connector">